slint-ui/slint/docs/tutorial/rust/src/running_in_a_browser.md

 Now, we can compile our program with `wasm-pack build --release --target web`.
 This will create a `pkg` directory containing a few files, including a `.js` file named after your program name.
 We just have to import that from a HTML file.
-So let's create a minimal `index.html` that declares a `<canvas>` element for rendering and loads our generated wasm file.
+So let us create a minimal `index.html` that declares a `<canvas>` element for rendering and loads our generated wasm file.
 The SixtyFPS runtime expects the `<canvas>` element to have the id `id = "canvas"`.
 (Replace `memory.js` by the correct file name).